michaelkolesidis/pesticide-without-hover-bar/README.md

 ## ✨ Features

-✅ One-click toggle to enable or disable visual outlines without needing page reload 🎨 Faithfully reflects the original website's CSS — no hover effects, no color changes, no shadows.
+✅ One-click toggle to enable or disable visual outlines without needing page reload
+🎨 Faithfully reflects the original website's CSS — no hover effects, no color changes, no shadows
 🌍 Works on any website
-🔐 Built using Manifest V3 for enhanced security and performance 🚫 No interference with site functionality or user interactions
+🔐 Built using Manifest V3 for enhanced security and performance
+🚫 No interference with site functionality or user interactions

 ## 🚀 How to use